This post contains affiliate links for your convenience. View our full disclosure policy here.

 Is your child ready to learn more about the letters of the alphabet?
 You may be wondering how do you teach the alphabet and where do you even begin?
 It may be time to focus on purposely exposing your child to letters and sounds.
 This can be done when reading books, driving in the car, talking about the letters on the stop sign, and playing fun letter games like this free Flip Flop Uppercase Alphabet Match!

 *Pair with our Alphabet Centers and Activities for Pre-K & Kindergarten!

 Flip Flop Uppercase Alphabet Match

 This printable alphabet activity includes 26 pairs of flip flops.
 The flip flops in each pair are the same color and have the same uppercase letter on them.

 Cut the flip flop sets out.
 There are light gray lines to follow to make cutting easier.
 After your pieces are prepped, it’s time to play!

 Different Ways to Play

-The object of the alphabet game is to find and put together the matching letters on the flip flops.
-Each time a match is made, a pair of flip flops are also created.
+The object of this alphabet game is to find and put together the matching letters on the flip flops.
+Each time a match is made, a pair of flip flops is also created!

 When you begin exposing preschoolers to the letters of the alphabet, the end result is not for your child to quickly memorize the name of each letter.
 It’s more about taking skills that your child already has, and building on those skills.